halfhelix/playbook/tools/tools-systems.md

 ## Development Tools
 Here are the tools for building the web front- and back-end of our projects.

-*BitBucket*
-BitBucket stores all our version of a project code.
-Aside from acting as the central hub for our code, it also acts as a backup incase anything were to happen to a project server or developers computer.
-All public repositories should have an up-to-date README.md file.
+*GitLab*
+Coming Soon

 *GitHub*
+Coming Soon

+*DeployBot*
+Coming Soon

 ## Hosting

 *Heroku*
+Coming Soon

 *Netify*
+Coming Soon

 *Flywheel*
+Coming Soon

 ## Social Networks
 Our company has a few channels to share our work publicly.

-*Dribbble*
-Our public face in the design world.
-We’re not yet on Dribbble.

 *GitHub*
 Our public face in the dev world.
-We’re no2-co on GitHub.
+We’re @halfhelix on GitHub.

 *Twitter*
 We don’t tweet much, but we should!
-We’re @no2_co twitter.
+We’re @halfhelix twitter.
 We Use Buffer to schedule our posts.

 *Instagram*
 We post instagram images of projects and ongoing work.
-We’re @no2.co on Instagram.
+We’re @halfhelix on Instagram.
 We use Grum to schedule our posts.

 *Website*
-We have a teaser page up now at no2.co, but will be releasing our full portfolio in soon.
+We have a teaser page up now at halfhelix.com, but will be releasing our full portfolio in soon.
 This will help us display our work and generate new leads.